 With the four buckets and the key cost drivers understood, here are the ranges Irish brands are working within in 2026.

-Smaller programs with basic mechanics typically cost between €25,000 and €75,000 in the first year across platform, rewards, and management.
+At the smaller end of the market, first-year spend across platform, rewards, and management generally lands in the €25,000 to €75,000 band.
 At this scale, the mechanic is usually a points-based earn with digital redemption, integrations are limited to one or two existing systems, and management is handled alongside existing marketing resource rather than with a dedicated team or specialist partner.

 Mid-market programs with 50,000 to 250,000 active members typically run between €75,000 and €250,000 per year across all four buckets.
-The width of that range reflects how much integration complexity, reward catalog depth, and management model vary within the segment.
+The width of that range reflects how much integration complexity, reward catalogue depth, and management model vary within the segment.
 A program running on a SaaS platform with digital-only rewards and light management sits toward the lower end.
 A program with physical rewards, multiple system integrations, and specialist management sits toward the upper end.

-Enterprise-scale programs covering large utilities, major retailers, or financial services brands typically exceed €500,000 annually once platform, reward liability, fulfillment, and full program management are included.
+Enterprise-scale programs covering large utilities, major retailers, or financial services brands typically exceed €500,000 annually once platform, reward liability, fulfilment, and full program management are included.
 At this scale, the build vs buy vs partner decision carries the greatest financial consequence, and a three-year total cost of ownership model is the basis on which the commercial case should be built, not an optional add-on to the budget presentation.

 The most common reason loyalty program quotes come in at the wrong number is that the brand has not provided enough information for the provider to price against realistic assumptions.